-4) A girl is about to paint her nails when her boyfriend comes in and asks what she’s doing.
+4) If you’re looking for some comedy skit ideas, here is one.
+A girl is about to paint her nails when her boyfriend comes in and asks what she’s doing.
 She tells him she’s going to a fancy party with some friends and he thinks it sounds great.
 He offers to help her get ready and paints all of her nails in different colors.

 5) Two people are driving down the road when they get pulled over by a policeman.
 He asks to see their driver’s licenses and when he looks at them, he starts laughing.
 He tells them that they’re both under the age of eighteen and not allowed to drive.
 They plead with him to let them go in various, but he takes them back to the station and their parents have to come to pick them up.

 More Fun Games: 23 Night Games For Kids, Teens & Adults (Outdoor & Indoors)